NeptuneMagicSauce/CatPi/README.md

-  do not use "time since eating" in Logic but "delay is finished" and rename "elapsedSecondsSinceDispense" to something more relevant
+  do not use "time since eating" in Logic but "delay is finished" and rename "elapsedSecondsSinceDispense" to something more relevant do auto-tare on start

+// button tare in debug settings is borken
+// time to dispense goes negative when it's not empty (but eaten!?)

 - auto run on boot